ibm-cloud-docs/assistant/actions.md

   The benefit of choosing not to always ask is that the assistant doesn't ask for information that has already been submitted by the customer.
 For example, if the original message from the customer is `I want to buy a blue shirt`, your assistant skips Step 3 altogether because it already knows the customer's shirt color preference.

-  When you use the builtin integrations, if you define 5 or fewer options, they are displayed as buttons.
+  When you use the built-in integrations, if you define 5 or fewer options, they are displayed as buttons.
 For more than 5 options, a list is displayed.
 If you are using a custom client application, you must specify how you want the options to be displayed.

 #### Customizing validation
 {: #actions-response-types-validation}